rynm/photo-video-org/README.md

 # photo-vid-org-and-dupli
 Photo video by-date organizer with duplication detection.
 Nothing is deleted, a new folder with cleaned items and another folder with the duplicated items are created.
+A clear output log is shown on what files were kept in the clean or placed in the duplicated folder if there was a hash conflict.

 Use python 3.x